 The Conductors Guild serves to promote the art of conducting music, be it for symphony, band, wind ensemble, chorus, opera or any other conductors.
 It strives to tackle key problems encountered by Music Directors nowadays by being a lighthouse of knowledge and information about the in-and-outs of the art and business of conducting, and by encouraging the exposure and growth of conducted ensembles.
 It serves both professional and amateur.

-The CMA is dedicated to promote the interest in Country Music in America (and around the world) in order to foment its competitiveness in comparison to other, more current genres.
+The CMA is dedicated to promoting the interest in Country Music in America (and around the world) in order to foment its competitiveness in comparison to other, more current genres.
 It provides a platform for country musicians, songwriters, managers and other professionals to interact and push towards common goals for the industry.
 They recognize excellence within country music and provide information and critiques from the country music industry.